breatheco-de/python-flask-api-tutorial/.learn/exercises/07-post_todo/README.md

 from flask import request
 ```

-2. Then, Add the folowing endpoint to your app.py and test it:
+2. Then, add the following endpoint to your app.py and test it:

 ```python
 @app.route('/todos', methods=['POST'])